 - Provide more spawning habitat for fall-run Chinook salmon.

 - Provide better overall habitat conditions, particularly in the driest years.
 Under the Modified FMS, flows never drop below 500 cubic feet per second (cfs) and only rarely drop to 800 cfs, under conditions modeled in the simulation.

 - Significantly improve water supply reliability in the American River basin by avoiding low reservoir levels.

 - Avoid redirected impacts to Sacramento River fisheries.

 Establishing Flow Standards as a Priority

-Beginning in 2000, the Water Forum began working with state and federal agencies to identify the fishery’s needs and develop a rigorous science-based standard to managing water temperatures and flows.
-Many experts indicated that water temperature is equally, if not more important, than flows for improving conditions for the fishery.
-In 2006, the Water Forum released the first version of the Flow Management Standard (FMS).
-However, while the 2006 FMS specified minimum releases from Folsom Dam and introduced a new approach to managing water temperatures, the potential for too-low water levels and too-high temperatures remained.
+Beginning in 2000, the Water Forum worked jointly with state and federal agencies for 5 years to develop a rigorous, science-based flow management standard.
+The key to this work was an improved understanding of the definition of healthy conditions for fish.
+Many experts said that water temperature is equally, if not more important, than flows for improving conditions for lower American River fish.
+This work resulted in a 2006 proposed standard that specified minimum releases from Folsom and Nimbus Dams and a new approach to managing water temperatures.

 The 2006 FMS is a set of measures that includes minimum release requirements and water temperature objectives, oversight by an interagency workgroup called the American River Group, and monitoring and evaluation.
 Unlike other flow standards, the 2006 FMS uses a sliding scale for minimum flow releases, and water temperature targets that balance available water supplies with achievable objectives to preserve wildlife and biological functions within the river.

 The 2009 Biological Opinion and recent drought impacts led to the development of a better approach: the Modified Flow Management Standard that builds upon and improves the 2006 FMS.